refenv/cijoe/docs/source/usage/index.rst

 * ``cijoe --example qemu``

-  - Producing example resources for the qemu package
+  - Producing example resources for the :ref:`qemu package <sec-packages-qemu>`

 * ``cijoe --example linux``

-  - Producing example resources for the Linux package
+  - Producing example resources for the :ref:`Linux package <sec-packages-linux>`

 The following sections describe the use of :ref:`sec-resources-scripts`, :ref:`sec-resources-workflows`, the remainder of the current section